jobs.ac.uk - Great jobs for bright people

 Interestingly, since her role in project management, Sheila has moved back into academic work.
 This is something that others might find hard to believe.
 “Some people think it is an irreversible decision,” she says regarding the perception of returning to a lecturing position after working outside of academia.
 “There’s a stigma that you can only be a proper scientist if you do research; that if you leave research there’s no way back in.”
 Dr. Dargan strongly disagrees with this notion.
 “But there are lots of ways back in as long as you work hard, as I have found.”

 So, was her work as a project manager futile?
 “Every experience I’ve had has contributed to my career development.
 Working in the US made me more independent.
 Working as a project manager gave me contacts.
 Research has given me the background to do teaching at my current level.
-I recommend getting a wide range of experience – it gives you a global view on things.”
+I recommend getting a wide range of experience – it gives you a global view of things.”

 Share this article